Summary

 7. Details of customer ratings of the product/service features of each competitor

-Ensure that report has easy readability and is digestible.
-Plot all your metrics and intel on a grid, like on a spreadsheet for efficient organization of data.
-Create additional tabs for each of the top three to five competitors that will cover different metrics mentioned before.
+Ensure the report is easy to read and digestible.
+Plot all your metrics and intel on a grid, like a spreadsheet, for efficient data organization.
+Create additional tabs for each of the top three to five competitors, covering the different metrics mentioned earlier.
 You could also create tabs for metrics and list insights/intel from different competitors there.
-How you organize the view of the report is up to you.
+How you organize the report view is up to you.

-For example, you could use aΒ competitive matrix.
-A competitive matrix is a graphical representation of how your competitors perform on various criteria, such as product features, pricing, market share, customer satisfaction, etc. It can help you identify your competitive advantage, gaps in the market, and areas for improvement.
+For example, you could use a competitive matrix.
+A competitive matrix is a graphical representation of how your competitors perform across various criteria, such as product features, pricing, market share, and customer satisfaction.
+It can help you identify your competitive advantage, market gaps, and areas for improvement.

 Viewing the Competitive Intelligence Analytics in a report form allows you to identify trends, factors, and patterns.
 Prioritize the action items and tests gleaned from this report for your company’s success.

-Key Metrics to Track in Competitive Intelligence Analytics
+Key Metrics to Track in Competitive Intelligence Analysis Framework

-Companies usually have predefined quantitative and qualitative metrics on the basis of which they benchmark their organization against their competitors.
+Companies usually have predefined quantitative and qualitative metrics against which they benchmark their organization against competitors.
 These metrics are a part of competitive intelligence analytics.
 Although these metrics may be slightly different for each organization, and most likely set as per the requests of the executive/leadership team of the organization, they usually include the following key metrics:

 1. Overall Revenue

-Overall revenue is always a part of the key metrics of every organization and includes the breakdown of their planning, efforts, and strategies.
+Overall revenue is always part of the key metrics for every organization and provides a breakdown of its planning, efforts, and strategies.

 2. Win Rate